 diplomacy n.
 Tact, shrewdness, or skill in conducting any kind of negotiations or in social matters.

 diplomat n.
 A representative of one sovereign state at the capital or court of another.

 diplomatic adj.
-Characterized by special tact in negotiations.
+Characterised by special tact in negotiations.

 diplomatist n.
 One remarkable for tact and shrewd management.